Civil Engineering Study 90-4

 American Iron and Steel Institute

 © 1990 Missouri University of Science and Technology, All rights reserved.

 Report - Technical

 Hsiao, Ling-En; Yu, Wei-wen; and Galambos, Theodore V., "Load and resistance factor design of cold-formed steel reliability based criteria for cold-formed steel members" (1990).
 Center for Cold-Formed Steel Structures Library.
-Paper 41.
+41.